Frequently Asked Questions

 ASQ Online provides several reports that allow programs to interpret and analyze data at the child, classroom, school, and district level.

-However, ASQ Online will provide rich data that can be used locally to help schools:
+Data can be used to help schools:

-- Support aligned teaching practice and program planning;
+- Support aligned teaching practice and program planning.

-- Support individualized instruction;
+- Support personalized instruction.

 Also, educators are encouraged to engage families using the suggested activities provided.

 Should children with IEPs be given the ASQ-3 and/or the ASQ:SE-2?

 Every family has the opportunity to participate in the screening.
 It is family choice if they participate by completing the ASQ-3 and ASQ:SE-2, but it is not required.
 If a child is already receiving special education services, it may not be appropriate to complete the screening.
 If you believe completing the ASQs would be inappropriate or not a positive, relationship-building experience for the parent, collaborate with your Special Education team and document as a team your rationale for exempting this child/family from the screening process.
 On a child’s profile page, select “Determined screening was inappropriate” under “Reason for not participating.”
 Completing the ASQ is a parent’s choice.

 What about a student transferring from another school after September 20?